 A study of physical, psychological, social-psychological, and social dimensions of aging and the application of principles and strategies to facilitate adaptation to aging.
 Emphasis is placed on methods of gathering knowledge, the current knowledge base, and strategies for adaptation in the later stages of the life cycle. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Identify and describe the physical, psychological, and social aspects of adult development and aging and apply appropriate theories to each domain.
 2. Identify and describe cultural, ethnic, and gender differences among aging populations.
 3. Observe and analyze a community agency, site, or program that focuses on meeting the needs of aging adults.
 4. Research and interpret a current central issue or problem related to adult development and/or adult aging.
 5. Practice and utilize essential skills, abilities, and attitudes when working with aging adults.

 Fulfills General Education Life Science requirement.
 Open to all students who have an interest in human nutrition and how it relates to individual dietary requirements.
 May be of particular interest to students with an emphasis in Health Sciences, Education, or related fields.
 Various periods during the life cycle-infancy, childhood, adolescence, pregnancy, and the later years--and their specific nutrient needs will be analyzed as well as the basic nutrients and how they are absorbed and used by the body.
 Other areas of focus will include nutrition for athletes, eating disorders, weight control, and food safety.
 Includes lecture, multi-media, applied nutrition group activities, guest lecturers, and computer analysis of personal diet.
 Students will record and analyze their own diet.
-A $80.95 Inclusive Access Course Material fee applies to this course. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Inclusive Access Course Material fees may apply, see Fees tab under each course section for details. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Analyze a diet and energy expenditure utilizing computer software.
 Interpret the results for dietary adequacy, health and risk for nutritionally-related chronic diseases, as well as make recommendations for improving nutritional health.
 2. Explain and apply scientific knowledge of nutrition, genetics, chemistry, metabolism, exercise and lifestyle while utilizing several standards/guidelines, guidance systems to plan, evaluate, and manage diets to support life-long health.
 3. Describe how the human body digests food, metabolizes and utilizes the nutrients and Calories/energy in health or disease; and identify risks factors for developing chronic disease including the interpretation of biochemical, clinical and anthropometrical laboratory measures.
 4. Explain basic nutritional scientific terminology; describe the essential nutrients and their role in normal metabolism; and identify good dietary sources of nutrients.
 5. Identify scientific methods used; discern the reliability of nutrition information based on scientific evidence, source and professional credentials; in addition to describing the federal agencies and their responsibilities to insure public food safety, sustainable food production; and personal food handling skills to avoid food borne illness from a variety of microorganisms.
 6. Evaluate food package label information - analytically and critically knowing the basis of the specific standards used for providing nutrition information; and explain the responsibility of the FDA to insure the safety of processed foods in order to make healthy food choices.
 FA, SP.

 Open to all students with an interest in learning appropriate fitness and nutrition practices over the lifespan.
 Of special interest to athletes, and students studying nutrition or physical fitness.
 Basic nutrition and fitness concepts will be taught.
 Weight control, nutrition for the athlete, low fat and healthy cooking, and stress management will be emphasized.
 Includes lecture, Fitness Center activities, group work, dietary analysis, and food labs.
 Students will develop an individualized fitness and nutrition plan. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate the knowledge and skills needed to create a personalized fitness program.
 2. Demonstrate an understanding of the importance of fitness throughout the lifespan.
 3. Identify essential nutrients, their functions and how they relate to the anatomy, physiology, and chemistry of the human body.
 4. Demonstrate an understanding of safe exercise.
 5. Demonstrate an understanding of proper posture and body alignment.
 6. Demonstrate knowledge of being a wise consumer relative to health and nutrition.
 FA, SP.